 | 7 | Follow-up email: add a new angle or case study.
 Do not repeat the first email. | |

-This 5-7 touch sequence over 3 weeks is enough to get a response without being aggressive.
-IT decision-makers respect persistence — they ignore first emails not because they are uninterested, but because they are busy.
-Most meetings book on touch 3-5.
+This five to seven touch sequence over three weeks is enough to get a response without being aggressive.
+IT decision-makers respect persistence; they ignore first emails because they are busy, not because they are uninterested, and most meetings book on touch three to five.
+For a deeper breakdown, see our guide on multichannel outreach strategy with LinkedIn and email, and to tune your follow-up timing, see cold email follow-up sequences.

 Key principles for IT consulting outreach

 - Lead with the trigger, not your credentials.
-“I saw [Company] is migrating to Azure” is more effective than “I am an Azure-certified cloud architect with 15 years of experience.”
+“I saw [Company] is migrating to Azure” beats “I am an Azure-certified architect with 15 years of experience.”

 - Be specific about outcomes, not services.
-“Reduced migration downtime from 48 hours to zero for a 500-person logistics company” beats “We offer cloud migration services.”
+A concrete result like cutting migration downtime to near zero for a mid-sized logistics company beats “we offer cloud migration services.”

-- No attachments, no links in the first email.
-Both hurt deliverability and feel like marketing.
-Save case studies and collateral for the follow-up.
+- No attachments or links in the first email.
+Both hurt deliverability and read like marketing.
+Save collateral for the follow-up.

 - Ask for a conversation, not a commitment.
-“Worth a 15-minute call?” is less friction than “Would you like a proposal?”
+“Worth a 15-minute call?” is lower friction than “Would you like a proposal?”

 Reply rate benchmarks